 What the screens trade.
 Levered.
 Open to anyone with a margin account.

-Real cargoes, real buyers, real freight. +$16 vs paper.
+Real cargoes, real buyers, real freight. ~$30 over futures at the April peak.

 “Do you have the oil or not?”— The Editor